-Local Observer Tells of Past Occurrences for Thirty-Four Years,
+Local Observer Tells of Past Occurrences for Thirty-Four Years.

-All the good qualities of Ely's Cream Balm, solid, are found in Liquid Cream Balm, which is intended for use in atomizers.
-That it is a wond-erful remedy for Nesal Catarrh is preved by an ever-increasing mass of testimony.
-It does not dry out nor r2sp the tender air-passages.
-It allays the huffammetion and goes straight to the root of the disease.
-Obstinate old cases have yielded in a few weeks.
-All druggists, 75 cents, including spraying tubs, or mailed by Fily Brothers, 56 Warren Street, New York, The following data, covering a period of 34 years, have been compiled from he weather bureau records at Salt Lake, Utah, They are issued to show the conditions that have prevailed, durthe conditions that have prevailed, dur-ing the month in question, for the above period of years, but must not be construed as a forecast of the weather conditions for the coming month.
+The following data, covering a period of 34 years, have been compiled from the weather bureau records at Salt Lake, Utah.
+They are issued to show the conditions that have prevailed, during the month in question, for the above period of years, but must not be construed as a forecast of the weather conditions for the coming month.
 The month of November for 34 years has shown the following.
-Temperature-Mean or normal tem-perature, 41 degrees: the warmest month was that of 1399, with an aver-age of 46 degrees: the coldest month
+Temperature-Mean or normal tem-perature, 41 degrees: the warmest month was that of 1899, with an averlandlady.
+The case was continued until tomorrow morning for the pass-ing of sentence, in order that further details of the case could be gleaned by the court.